jeanNyil/redhat-ceq-demos/camel-quarkus-datagrid-tester/README.md

 ## Deploy to OpenShift

 ### Prerequisites

 - The `fruits-legumes-replicated-cache` and `idempotency-replicated-cache` caches have been created in the _Red Hat Data Grid_ cluster.

     >_**NOTE**_: The [`config/datagrid`](./config/datagrid) folder contains OpenShift _Cache Custom Resources_ to be created.
 For instance, the following command line would create the `fruits-legumes-replicated-cache` and `idempotency-replicated-cache` replicated caches if the _Red Hat Data Grid_ cluster is deployed in the `datagrid-cluster` namespace: `oc -n datagrid-cluster apply -f ./config/datagrid`

+- The MinIO server

 ### Instructions

-1. Login to the OpenShift cluster
+1. Login to the OpenShift cluster:
     ```shell
     oc login ...
     ```

-2. Create an OpenShift project to host the service
+2. Create an OpenShift project to host the service:
     ```shell
     oc new-project ceq-services-jvm --display-name="Red Hat build of Apache Camel for Quarkus Apps - JVM Mode"
     ```

+3. Deploy the simple MinIO server if not already deployed:
+    ```shell
+    oc apply -f ./config/minio
+    ```

-3. Create secret containing the camel-quarkus-datagrid-tester truststore
+4. Create secret containing the camel-quarkus-datagrid-tester truststore

     a.
 With custom certificates